Diddielou/Diddielou/README.md

 - Product Specialist at PrimeSoft Ltd. 💻
 - Work remotely from Bern, Switzerland 🐻
-- Graduating in fall 2023 with a BSc in Computer Science specializing in Design & Management 💃🏼
+- Graduating with a BSc in Computer Science specializing in Design & Management 💃🏼
 - Love...
   - Making music 🎙🎹
   - Listening to music 🎶 see my [last.fm](https://www.last.fm/user/Diineli)